DylanTerryDoyle/DAMM-ZG/README.md

 # DAMM-Py
-This repository keeps the code for the Python implementation of the Dynamic Agent-based Model of the Macroeconomy (DAMM-Py).
+This repository keeps the code for the Python implementation of the Dynamic Agent-based Minskyan Macroeconomic (DAMM-Py) Model.
 The model is used to study the impact of zero-growth on the macroeconomy.